meteor-compat/publish-counts/README.md

 # Publish Counts

+> This is a fork of [percolatestudio/publish-counts](https://github.com/percolatestudio/publish-counts) only for keeping it compatible with Meteor 3.

 A package to help you publish the count of a cursor, in real time.

 Publish-counts is designed for counting a small number of documents around an